amsahasrabudhe/Indoor-Scene-Recognition/README.md

 The repository contains 2 folders:

-1) CNN from scratch.
+1) CNN from scratch:
     This folder contains code for the CNN model implemented from scratch which gives accuracy of about 77.67% .

-2) CNN using Transfer Learning
+2) Transfer Learning:
     This folder contains code for CNN model developed using transfer learning.
 Some layers of AlexNet were used for transfer learning.
 This gave accuracy of around 91.33% .